 VI.
 Acknowledgments

-The Texas and Arizona Ecological Forecasting team would like to say thank you to the wide array of partners and mentors who provided their time, support, and expertise:
+The Texas and Arizona Ecological Forecasting team would like to say thank you to the many partners and mentors who provided their time, support, and expertise to this project:

 Advisors/Mentors:

 Dr. Jeffrey Luvall, NASA at NSSTC, HyspIRI Mission Deputy Program Application Lead & MSFC DEVELOP Science Mentor